Moduli Spaces of the Basic Hitchin Equation on Sasakian Threefolds: Sasakian Manifolds

 such that $\star_\xi$ acts on $\omega\in A^{r}_B(M)$ as

 We also define a few more operators:

 They are the formal adjoints of $d, \partial_\xi,\overline\partial_\xi$ and $d\eta\wedge$ with respect to the pairing

-The following Proposition might be well-known for specialists, however, we give its detailed proof since it is crucial to define the hyper-K\"ahelr metric for the moduli spaces. \begin{proposition} Assume $\mathrm{dim}M=3$.
+The following Proposition might be well-known for specialists, however, we give its detailed proof since it is crucial to define the hyperK\"ahler metric for the moduli spaces. \begin{proposition} Assume $\mathrm{dim}M=3$.
 Then

 \end{proposition} \begin{proof} To show the equation holds, it is enough to show it holds pointwise.
 Let $p\in M$ and $(U,x,y,z)$ be a local coordinate around $p$.
 We assume

 and

 Under the assumption we have